1300 088 065

 The Surprise Investor Surge

 You might expect high interest rates to scare off property investors.
-However, the data tells a completely different story.
+However, the data tells a different story.
+According to recent lending figures, new investor loan commitments surged by 18.2% in early 2026, defying expectations.

 Why are they buying now?